Our Relationship with the Medical Community

 - They volunteer their time and services.

-Because of our relationships with the medical community, we can help eliminate many of the barriers that prevent families of ill and injured children from getting the care their children need.
+Because of our relationships with the medical community, we can help eliminate many of the barriers that prevent families of sick or injured children from getting the care their children need.

-Ronald McDonald House Charities® Newfoundland and Labrador also work with the medical community including medical professionals at the Janeway Children’s Health and Rehabilitation Centre to ensure the needs of our sick children and their families are met.
-We rely on the advice of our medical community to ensure we are providing the best programs and services possible for children and their families.
+Ronald McDonald House Charities® Newfoundland and Labrador also works with the medical community including medical professionals at the Janeway Children’s Health and Rehabilitation Centre to ensure the needs of our families are met.
+We rely on the advice of our medical community to ensure we are providing the best programs and services possible for sick children and their families.